United Jewish School - בית ספר ביחד

 A combined Jewish school

 UJS is a combined supplemental religious school serving the Reform congregation of Temple Emanuel and the Conservative congregation of Ahavas Israel in Grand Rapids, Michigan.
 We enroll students from Gan Katan (ages 2-4) through 12th grade.
 Students attend school on Sunday mornings for Judaic and Hebrew learning.
-Starting in 3rd grade, we offer additional Hebrew classes on Wednesday afternoons or early Sunday morning.
+Starting in 3rd grade, we also offer supplemental Hebrew classes in addition to the Hebrew offered during the Sunday morning program.
+This year, the supplemental Hebrew program will be offered online only, with a special curriculum designed for online learning.

 United Jewish School’s mission

-- Building a cross-congregation Jewish community between our students, their families and our two temples
+- Building a cross-congregation Jewish community between our students, their families and our two congregations.

 Who we are

-Enrollment is approximately 150 students ranging from Gan Katan (2 to 4 years-old) to 12th grade.
-We have a staff of 30 teachers and high school madrichim (aides).
-On Sunday, school is located at Temple Emanuel.
+Last year, enrollment was approximately 150 students ranging from Gan Katan (2 to 4 years-old) to 12th grade.
+Each year, we have a staff of about 30 teachers and high school madrichim (aides).